paulocheque/tornado-rest-handler/README.md

 Templates
 ------------------------

 You must create your own template.
+Tempaltes will receive the variables **obj** or **objs** and **alert** in case there is some message.

 It must have the names list.html, show.html and edit.html.
 But you can customize if you want to:

 ```python
 rest_routes(Animal, list_tempalte='another_name.html', edit_template='...', show_template='...'),